Cash vs. Credit Card Spending Statistics

 It looks like the heavy marketing campaigns for credit card rewards programs have really done the trick.
 Combined with the fact that it’s much easier to part with intangible money than it is to let go of physical paper, this means that even the average tip amount is 13% larger when paying with a credit card.

-In 2023, some 33% of US credit card holders increased spending due to inflation.
+In 2024, some 54% of US credit card holders who maxed out their cards did so due to inflation.

-In 2022, Americans held an average of $73 in cash in their pockets, purses, and wallets.
+Americans carry an average of $94 in cash in their pockets, purses, and wallets in 2025.

 Cash is used for 19% of in-person payments.